 An unsigned contract can be enforced.
 A party can accept the terms of a contract by its conduct.
 There are grey areas.
-We advise on those aspects.
+Gannons advises on those aspects.

 Our client, a plastic container manufacturer, brought a claim against a new distributor for breach of contract.
-The parties initially agreed a distribution contract.
-Our client signed the contract, and sent it to the distributor to sign.
+The parties had initially agreed a distribution contract.
+Our client signed the contract and sent it to the distributor to sign.

 The distributor amended the contract by extending the payment terms.
-The distributor sent our client a signed, albeit amended contract.
-Our client did not accept the revised terms and did not sign the amended contract.
+Following this, the distributor sent our client a signed, albeit amended contract.
+However, our client did not accept the revised terms and did not sign the amended contract.

-The distributor failed to sell the containers, and stopped placing orders with our client.
-The distributor claimed no binding contract existed between the parties.
-Our client brought a claim for breach of contract.
+The distributor failed to sell our client’s plastic containers and stopped placing orders with them.
+The distributor claimed they were able to do this because no binding contract existed between the parties.
+Hence our client brought a claim against them for breach of contract.

 The contract was for the supply of plastic containers for use in the food industry.
 It contained the following provisions:

 The provision stated that our client would supply the first month’s delivery on extended payment terms.
 This allowed the distributor time to establish its business and improve its cash flow.
 The distributor amended this to three months.

 3 years fixed term duration

 The distributor would order a fixed minimum quantity of stock, every month for three years.